msu-csc232-sp22/lab06/README.md

 3. Implement your function.
 4. Use the `google-tests` target to test your solution.
 5. When you have completed this task to your satisfaction, stage, commit and push your changes to GitHub.

+**Development Notes**

+- the name of this function shall be `merge`
+- the function shall have two parameters, both passed by const ref, of type `ArrayBag<T>`
+- the function shall return a third bag, also of type `ArrayBag<T>` whose contents is the result of merging the contents of the two given bags.
+- if the two given bags contain the same item, the merged bag shall contain both (duplicate) items.
+That is, think of the merge as the [union](https://en.wikipedia.org/wiki/Union_(set_theory)) of the two given bags.

 ## Submission Details